Sigma male face

 The cleanest way to separate signal from noise here: the personality framework is unfalsifiable internet content and you can ignore it.
 The visual features it points at are real and have been measured in dozens of perception studies going back to the 1990s.
 Optimizing for those features is a legitimate choice if you want first-impression metrics in dating or professional settings to read more dominant or assertive.

 The honest caveat is that perceived dominance is not perceived warmth.
 Stirrat and Perrett 2010 found higher fWHR correlates with perceived dominance but lower perceived trustworthiness.
 Different contexts reward different visual profiles.
 The scan reports both halves so you can see the tradeoff on your specific face.
+For LinkedIn primary, founder bio, or sales-deck use the $49 Pro Audit retunes the same metrics toward gravitas and recruiter confidence.

 Six metrics drive the sigma visual.
 See which ones land for your face.